lxylxy123456/uberxmhf/bug_106/README.md

 Planned change to interfaces
 * Interface for XMHF to forward event to Hypapp
-	* Existing events only handle VMEXIT10, not VMEXIT20
+	* Existing events handle both VMEXIT10 and VMEXIT20
-		* For example, TrustVisor currently halts when VMCALL number is incorrect / EPT access is invalid.
-But for VMEXIT20 need to forward the VMEXIT to L1
-	* Call when nested EPT fault and EPT01 is invalid (likely not needed)
+		* For VMCALL, define a specific range of EAX that should be handled by hypapp instead of L1
+		* For EPT, perform EPT01 and EPT12 walk as usual.
+If EPT12 fails, let L1 handle.
+If EPT01 fails, let hypapp handle.
+	* Call when EPTP02 changes (no quiesce, event triggered by flush of EPT02)
-	* Call when VMEXIT201
+	* Call when VMEXIT201 (no quiesce)
-	* Call when VMEXIT102 (because symmetrical to VMEXIT201)
+	* Call when VMEXIT102 (no quiesce, because symmetrical to VMEXIT201)
 	* Maybe: call when VMEXIT202
 * Hypapp to access data in XMHF
 	* Add `VCPU_gnest` to indicate whether in nested virtualization
 	* Functions in `xmhf-baseplatform-arch-x86.h` (e.g. `VCPU_gcr3`): if in L2,
 	  use VMCS02 instead of VMCS01.
-	* EPT functions: (`xmhf_memprot_arch_x86vmx_get_EPTP`,
-	  `xmhf_memprot_arch_x86vmx_set_EPTP`): use VMCS02 if in L2
+	* EPTP functions: need to access both EPTP01 and EPTP02.
+Normally hypapps want to access EPTP02, but TrustVisor also accesses EPTP01 to make EPTP01 the same across all CPUs
+		* `xmhf_memprot_arch_x86vmx_get_EPTP` /
+		  `xmhf_memprot_arch_x86vmx_set_EPTP`: use EPT01 or EPT02 depend on VMX
+		  operation mode
+		* `xmhf_memprot_arch_x86vmx_get_EPTP01` /
+		  `xmhf_memprot_arch_x86vmx_set_EPTP01`: always use EPT01
+		* If TrustVisor changes EPTP01 (at this time other CPUs are quiesced), normally requesting TLB flush should be able to sync the change to other CPUs.
+	* Walk EPT02: require new function because
+		* EPT02 is generated dynamically from EPT01 and EPT12
 	* Modify page table entries from EPTP: require new function because
 		* Hypapp specifies address based on EPT02, XMHF needs to update EPT01
 		* In the future, can try merging small pages in EPT to form bigger pages